Alpujarras: Historical background

 The terracing and the irrigation of the hillsides (the "Alpujarra alta") was the work of local Spanish Muslim people of Al-Andalus, who inhabited this area for hundreds of years after the initial Moorish conquest of 711 AD.
 They also created villages on the hillsides in the style to which they were accustomed in the mountains of North Africa: narrow, winding streets and small flat-roofed houses.

 The Catholic "Reconquista" of Spain progressed to the extent that by 1462 only the Emirate of Granada – including the Alpujarras – was left in Muslim hands; and in 1492 the city of Granada fell to the "Catholic Monarchs".
 Their attempts to force Christianity on the Muslim inhabitants led to successive revolts, the Rebellion of the Alpujarras (1499–1501) and the Rebellion of the Alpujarras (1568–1571).
-The revolt of 1568 was a civil war, with the Spaniards deploying large forces against this rural population and with much cruelty.
+The revolt of 1568 was a civil war, with the Spaniards deploying large forces against this rural population and with much cruelty on both sides.
 The revolt ended with the death of the last Spanish Muslim leader in March 1571.
+The revolt marked the end of Mudéjar style accommodation in Spain between and the Spanish monarchs saw as only way to deal with the Moriscos by complete Christianisation of what they felt to be an utterly alien element within the political body.

-The Catholic Monarchs ordered the expulsion of the entire Muslim population from the territory of Granada, who were taken in forced marches to other parts of Spain.
+Thus, the Spanish Monarchs ordered the expulsion of the entire Muslim population from the territory of Granada, who were taken in forced marches to other parts of Spain.
 Only a few, considered to have genuinely converted to Christianity, were allowed to remain, so as to teach the new inhabitants the silk industry (which they were unable to maintain).

 Starting in 1571, settlers were brought in from all over Spain; many came from as far away as Galicia.
 Though they were given various financial incentives, the re-settlement proved difficult.
-The population of the Alpujarra, estimated at about 40,000 before the final revolt, was only about 7,000 by the end of the century.
+The population of the Alpujarra, estimated at 40,000 before the final revolt, was only about 7,000 by the end of the century.

 The isolation of this mountain region caused it to remain poor and backward, until during the 20th century it was gradually opened up by improved roads.
 The Civil War of 1936–1939 was disastrous, as the opposing Nationalist and Republican forces fought over the area.
 Some villages changed hands more than once, and each time the victor exacted retribution over the vanquished.
 Even after the Nationalist victory in April 1939, guerrilla fighters in the mountains continued their struggle against the Guardia Civil and a locally recruited militia (Somatén) based in the villages.
 This conflict did not end until 1942 when the guerrilla leader was captured.